jeangit/botoban/README.md

 ## Features
-1. Does not lie in memory, exit when the job is done.
+1. Does not spread out in memory, exit when the job is done.
 1. Use well known shell interfaces, doesn't reinvent wheel.
 1. Use Lua table as its own database: no need to mess with external database.
+1. Use ipset for adding the whole earth if you want.
 1. Ban entire network, above a defined threshold of hosts IPs.
 1. Can be installed anywhere in your path, in a single directory for all it needs.